rexmortus/rexmortus.github.io/_posts/2015-10-20-explanation-of-the-robot-part-1.markdown

 In the robot example, our application needs to know:

 - How to read input from the user, both dynamically and from a file
-- How to intrperet input as commands for the robot
+- How to interpret input as commands for the robot
 - What are acceptable commands
 - How to move the robot around a surface